The Most Popular Fast Food Chains in Every Decade

 McDonald's was at it again in the 2000s, out-earning its closest competitor, Subway, by billions of dollars.
 This increased popularity was due not only to the chain's global reach, but to the new products it rolled out in the 2000s, including its Premium chicken sandwiches, Snack Wraps, and the introduction of the McDouble on the Dollar Menu.

 Your favorite burger chain has beat out its competition every single year since 2010.
-In fact, McDonald’s earned a staggering $36.39 billion in 2016 alone—that’s more than double the business its closest competitor, Starbucks, did.
-The chain now serves a shocking 68 million customers every single day.
-Before you hit up the Golden Arches again, make sure you know how your favorite McDonald’s order stacks up nutritionally.
+In fact, in 2017, McDonald's saw its best sales growth in six years.
+But before you hit up the Golden Arches again, make sure you know how your favorite McDonald's order stacks up nutritionally.